Supervised Clinical Training

 Candidates are expected to work with four psychoanalytic patients.
 Each of the four required psychoanalytic cases is conducted under the direction of at least three Supervising Analysts or Training and Supervising Analysts from the Institute for a minimum of 200 supervision hours in total.

-Candidates in the Certificate Program in Psychoanalysis will work with their first psychoanalytic patient for at least 240 sessions, (with weekly supervision) and the three other psychoanalytic cases for at least one year each.
+Candidates in the Certificate Program in Psychoanalysis will work with their first psychoanalytic patient for at least 240 sessions (with weekly supervision) and the three other psychoanalytic cases for at least one year each.
 Candidates are required to work with at least three supervisors for at least 40 hours with each supervisor; the total hours of supervision with all supervisors of psychoanalysis should total 200 hours.
-In order to have a full range of experience, candidates are expected to work with at least one supervisor and one psychoanalytic patient of each gender.

 Candidates in the Licensure-Qualifying Program in Psychoanalysis are required to work with their first supervising analyst for at least 50 sessions, and for their second supervising analyst for at least 100 sessions.